djccarew/tf-mnist-scoring-app/README.md

   $ cf push
   ```

 And voila!
-You now have your very own instance of the TensorFlow MNIST driver running on Bluemix.
+You now have your very own instance of the TensorFlow MNIST Scoring app running on Bluemix.

 ## Running the app locally